Buttons Cloth Diapers Review - Real Nappy Week Day 3

 As I have been cloth diapering for some time now, it seems like a good idea to share my experience with different brands of cloth diapers.
 Over the past several years, I have tried many different types and brands, but not all successful, which I want to share with you.
 Today I will be reviewing Buttons' cloth diapers.

 Buttons as a cloth diaper brand was born at home.
 Amy and Scott, the husband and wife team, designed the diapers to be easy to use and affordable for everyone.
 They strongly believe in keeping our lives simple, which should also be the case for diapering.
 The company was born in Northwest Washington, but has relocated to northern Idaho, where the family with 4 kids enjoys hiking, biking, and playing in the sunshine and snow!
 The headquarter is in a barn that was renovated into offices - the "Buttons Barn"!

-All the diapers are CPSIA certified, meaning they are safe for your baby as well as for the environment.
-Buttons as brands produce their products responsibly in China.
+All the diapers are CPSIA-certified, meaning they are safe for your baby as well as for the environment.
 When you purchase Buttons Diapers, you are supporting a small family business.

 Buttons covers are one of my favorites for my skinny girl.
-I don’t use the inserts to make the snap-in 2 diaper but I use them in the pockets I have.
-When you are considering cloth diapers I would recommend buying several systems and brands to find out what you like and what fits your baby and a Buttons covers should definitely not be forgotten.
+I don’t use the inserts to make the snap-in 2 diapers but I use them in the pockets I have.
+When you are considering cloth diapers I would recommend buying several systems and brands to find out what you like and what fits your baby and a Buttons Diaper cover should not be forgotten.